Hard-Patel/Hard-Patel/README.md

 ### Hey 👋, I'm Hard Patel

-With over 2.5 years of experience as a Software Engineer, I'm a passionate React Native Developer who aims to create robust mobile applications for both Android and iOS!
+With over 3 years of experience as a Software Engineer, I'm a passionate React and React Native Developer who aims to create robust applications for both Web and Mobile!
 I have the enthusiasm to develop good user interfaces with great user experience and contribute my skills to both revolutionary startups and giant enterprise projects.
-I'm currently exploring Full Stack development with MERN and eager to apply my learnings to the real world problems.
+I'm currently exploring Web3 and eager to apply my learnings to the real world problems.
 Let's connect and create some magic with code! 🚀

 📨 Connect with me!